gkrizek/bash-lambda-layer/README.md

 - When using curl, you should use the `-s` flag.
 Without the silent flag, curl will send the progress bar of your request to `stderr`.
 This will show up in your response.
 So it's usually best to disable the progress bar.

+- The AWS CLI appears to be much slower than most of the AWS SDKs.
+Take this into consideration when comparing Bash with another language and evaluating execution times.

 ### ARNs

 **us-east-1**